awwx/ar/readme.md

 Run
 ---

-Get to the REPL with:
+Run the REPL with:

-    ./repl
+    ./run repl

 or, if you have rlwrap:

-    rlwrap -q \" ./repl
+    rlwrap -q \" ./run repl

 You can load Arc files from the command line and then go into the REPL (files without an extension will default to ".arc"):

-    /path/to/ar/repl foo bar
+    ./run foo bar repl

+(Note that foo.arc should either start with `(use arc)` to get Arc loaded for it, or else you could start your arguments with "arc").

-or, if you want to execute your Arc program without entering the REPL:
+Or, if you just want to run your Arc program without entering the
+REPL:

-    /path/to/ar/run foo bar
+    ./run foo bar

 You can pass command line arguments into your program by putting them after "--":

-    /path/to/ar/run mylibrary myprogram -- arg1 arg2
+    ./run mylibrary myprogram -- arg1 arg2

 With `script`, you can write a shell script in Arc.
 (Though still todo is conveniently accessing the command line arguments).